alan-turing-institute/ADViCE/content/community-guidelines/participation-guidelines.md

 ## Scope

 This Participation Guidelines applies to everyone using this online resource.
-Specifically, our Particiaption Guidelines applies to any conduct:
+Specifically, our Participation Guidelines applies to any conduct:
 •	in interactions within the team/community maintaining this repo
 •	at any team activity, communication or event related to this repo
 •	outside the team activity when a team member is representing this project